 - Freemarket’s blocked country list

-- Correspondent relationships with EMI or PI Agents & or small AEMI & API entities (7)
+- Correspondent style relationships with EMI or PI Agents & or small EMI & PI entities (7)

 - Cultural artefacts, ivory or other items related to protected species, or archaeological, historical, and religious significance, or of rare scientific value.

-- Freemarket will not be involved in the flows of an Initial Coin Offering (ICO).
-That is, Freemarket will not be in the flow of funds where retail or non-retail clients pay to subscribe to an ICO.
+- Flows in relation to Initial Coin Offerings (ICO) i.e., Freemarket will not engage in flow of funds where retail and/or non-retail clients pay to subscribe to an ICO.